Kevin-Fuller/Kevin-Fuller/README.md

 I'm a full stack web developer finishing my B.S in Informatics, Human-Computer Interaction, and Web Design at Indiana University!

-### Some facts about me:
-- I love UX design
-- I have been programming since I was 12
-- My favorite color is orange

 ### Contact:
 You can reach me at http://kgfuller@yahoo.com